18F/handbook/_pages/welcome-to-TTS/getting-started.md

 Not everything 18F does is a billable project, and that's okay.
 Most people are expected to bill 32 hours a week, leaving 8 hours for things that aren't related to a partner or a project.
 This "non-billable" work is often the glue that holds the organization together: guilds, working groups, internal tools and documentation.

-You can learn more about billing expectations and time tracking in the [Tock Handbook pages](https://handbook.18f.gov/tock/).
+You can learn more about billing expectations and time tracking in the [Tock Handbook pages]({{site.baseurl}}/tock/).

 ## 18F projects

 Almost all 18F projects are considered either a Path Analysis (PA) or an Experiment and Iterate (E&I) engagement.
 [You can learn more about both in the 18F "How We Work" guide](https://18f.gsa.gov/how-we-work/), which you're going to want to read anyway.

 The short version is that a PA is a short, exploratory engagement in which we help the partner define the problem and look at some potential solutions.
-For more information and resources, take a look in the [Path Analysis repo](https://github.com/18F/path-analysis/blob/master/approach.md).
+For more information and resources, take a look in the [Project Artifacts repo](https://github.com/18F/project-artifacts/blob/master/approach.md).

 In a follow-up E&I engagement we, well, experiment and iterate on the findings from the PA.
 For both types of engagements we have refined an ever-larger set of reusable resources that you can learn more about in the [#project-resources](https://gsa-tts.slack.com/messages/CHZLJBWCV) Slack channel and [Project Resources drive](https://drive.google.com/drive/folders/1L9qqS6-b-emvlWJ4JPCG58LW62bbV361).

 [Staffing projects at 18F](https://github.com/18F/staffing/blob/master/README.md) might first appear intimidating, but there is [a lot of thought behind it](https://docs.google.com/document/d/1lm7WgfW2u7sMvgcmyxfmbh61cg21fBqvIvzBkXuGfZQ/edit).
 And yes, we do apply agile thinking to everything, including staffing.

 The short version is that projects are staffed through the [18F Staffing repo](https://github.com/18F/staffing/issues), and you can always comment on an issue to express your interest.

+## Working with partners

+Partners come to 18F because they want help with hard technical problems, often involving creaky legacy systems and processes.
+We're not going to help them be successful by shoving them out of the way and implementing the "right" way.
+We will be successful by helping them be successful -- by teaching them repeatable, useful modern development practices that help them fulfill the mission and serve the public.

+[Consulting and communicating effectively with partners]({{site.baseurl}}/how-we-relate-to-partners/) is how 18F is successful, and it's how we help our partners be successful, too.
+You'll also want to read up on [how we collaborate with partners]({{site.baseurl}}/how-we-collaborate/), which includes how we make remote collaboration work, how we model agile practices, and a lot more.

 ## Terming out